Welcome to our Diagrammatic Reasoning Test Guide. On this page you’ll find practice tests, coaching videos & 6 Top Tips for success.

 ACTION POINT: Buy a few puzzle books from your local newsagents and run through them as part of your preparation.
-I don’t know why this works, but I know that it does.
+We don’t know why this works, but we know that it does.
 Get flexing those problem-solving mental muscles!

 Top Tip 5) Manage your time carefully

 During your diagrammatic reasoning test you must manage your time wisely.
 Knowing when to cut your losses with a difficult question and move on is a key skill.
 It can only be honed with practice.

 Understand how many questions are in your test.
 Allocate a period of time to each question.
 (Depending on your test supplier, you could have anywhere between 30-90 seconds per question.)

 Don’t spend too long on one question.
 If it is proving too difficult, leave it and come back to it at the end if you have time.
 In the time you agonise over 1 tricky question you could correctly answer 2, 3 or 4 questions.
 Don’t dally.
 Keep the momentum going.

 If there’s one thing that separates successful candidates from unsuccessful ones it’s this.
 Successful candidates always take the time to prepare.